How To: Get Rid of Gophers

 The Undesirables: Flooding and Fumigating

-Though it sometimes get the job done, flooding gopher tunnels with water not only harms the lawn, but it also won’t guarantee an evacuation.
+Though it sometimes get the job done, flooding gopher tunnels with water harms the lawn and doesn’t guarantee success.
 Water simply loosens the dirt, making your land easier to tunnel through.
-Until the water recedes, the gopher can easily retreat to higher ground and wait it out.
+Until the water recedes, the gopher can easily retreat to higher ground.

 Gone for Good